Calvin-Data-Science/data202/web/index.md

 * **Communicate** visual and textual data-driven narratives that are useful, faithful, and intelligible to both technical and non-technical audiences
 * **Analyze** considerations of responsibility and justice in all of the above practices

 Since data vary greatly in form, we will be using programming to enable flexibility.
-Since Python is prevalent among data scientists, this course is designed to give you practical experience using the Python data science ecosystem (mainly Pandas and Matplotlib).
+Since Python is prevalent among data scientists, this course is designed to give you practical experience using the Python data science ecosystem (mainly Pandas, Matplotlib, and Scikit-Learn).
 (If a significant fraction of the students also know or are studying R, we will make some effort to show translations between the languages.)

+Resume keywords: Python, Pandas, Scikit-Learn (regression and classification, supervised and unsupervised learning), Matplotlib, SQL

 The material for this course is adapted with permission from three prior courses: